 λ Equulei (Lambda Equulei)

+Two large extrasolar planets were announced to be orbiting the star in July 2010.
+The inner planet orbits at a distance of 1,601 astronomical units and the outer one at 1,950 astronomical units.
 The planet closer to the star is almost double the mass of Jupiter, while the more distant planet is slightly less massive than Jupiter.
-The inner planet has an orbital period of 614 days and the outer one orbits the star every 825 days.
-This adds up to a 4:3 resonance: every time the bigger planet orbits the star four times, the smaller one orbits the star three times.
+The inner planet has an orbital period of 613.8 days and the outer one completes an orbit around the star every 825 days.

-NGC 7045 is a binary star in Equuleus.
-It was discovered by John Herschel in July 1827 and included on the list of NGC deep sky objects.
+NGC 7045 is not really a deep sky object, but a binary star in Equuleus.
+It was discovered by John Herschel in July 1827 and included on the list of NGC objects.
 It has a visual magnitude of 12.0.